CharPlux/powerhash/README.md

 # What is it?

-This is a simple CLI miner for modern x86 CPU
+This is a simple CLI miner for modern x86 CPUs, po